symbolicdata/symbolicdata.github.io/CASN.markdown

 -   the RDF Graph <http://symbolicdata.org/casn/UpcomingConferences/> with informations about upcoming conferences - <symbolicdata.org/casn/Conference/> namespace for instances of RDF type **sd:UpcomingConference**
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/tagungsankuendigungen/) in the Wordpress based site of the German CA Fachgruppe.
     -   Past conferences are moved in a slightly edited form to the RDF Graph <http://symbolicdata.org/casn/PastConferences/> for reference.
+-   the RDF Graph <http://symbolicdata.org/casn/CAR-Beitraege/> with information about articles in the CA-Rundbrief
+    -   Entries of type sd:Reference are composed based on the [dcterms ontology](http://dublincore.org/documents/dcmi-terms/) and have URIs within the <symbolicdata.org/casn/CAR/> namespace.
+    -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/rundbrief-beitraege/) in the Wordpress based site of the German CA Fachgruppe.
 -   the RDF Graph <http://symbolicdata.org/casn/WorkingGroups/> with information about German CA working groups and related people
     -   Namespaces <symbolicdata.org/casn/Group/> (for groups - instances of RDF types **sd:WorkingGroup** and **foaf:Group**) and <symbolicdata.org/casn/Organization> (for affiliations - instances of RDF type **org:FormalOrganization**)
     -   Groups are related to affiliations by **org:subOrganizationOf**.